The Shaft-Tail Finch

 Read further!
 We’ll discuss their physical appearance, behavior, breeding habitats, proper care for them, and more!

 The Shaft-Tail Finch, also known as the Long Tailed Finch, is native to the northern and northwestern regions of Australia.
 They live in groups and spend their time in woodlands, arid savannahs, and shrublands.

 They are a flourishing species, as they have the second largest finch population behind the zebra finch.
 As far as their diet, they eat grass seeds, small leafy greens, and small insects and fruits.

 A male Shaft-Tail Finch usually grows around 5 to 6 inches, while females are slightly smaller.
 Both sexes have attractive color combinations that make them popular pets.

 The most notable colors for the males are a bright red beak, grey head, black streak from eye to beak, and a black bib.
-They also have a brownish-grey belly, back, and wings, white and black underside, a long black tail (where they get their name), and bright red legs.
+They also have a brownish-grey belly, back, and wings, white and black underside, and bright red legs.
+And finally, this finch has a long black tail (where it gets its name from).